+Comments on the Executive Summary

+General Comments:

-2 Comments on the Executive Summary 3 4 General Comments: 5 The changes made to the first draft of the executive and integrative summaries (ES and IS, respectively) 6 7 have markedly improved the document.
-Much of the technical language in the first draft has been 8 removed from the ES improving the readability for the general public.
-In addition, there is more 9 integration and less summary of the IS in the ES, making the two sections more distinctive and with less 10 redundancy.
-The limited number of references and references only to specific sections, figures or tables 11 are also appropriate.
-12 13 The summary of major findings at the end of the ES, however, is too wordy and could be more concisely 14 crafted.
-Key findings related to the determination of causality could be further condensed (less findings 15 and shorter text for each finding; delete subpoints).
-16 17 There still remains some inconsistencies between the ES and IS in the justification of causal 18 determinations that need to be reconciled (see below under the IS review).
-19 20 Specific comments: 21 22 Figure ES-1.
-This mode of action figure could be improved by indicating what key events or outcomes 23 (health effects) that are the result of short- or long-term exposure.
-This should be articulated in the text 24 as well.
-25 26 lxxxii. lines 22-24.
-The statement, The key evidence for an independent effect of NO2 are the controlled 27 human exposure findings for NO2-induced increases in airway responsiveness ..., appears to contradict 28 the statement in the IS, NO2-related decreases in lung function are observed in epidemiologic but not in 29 controlled human exposure studies (p.I-19, line 23-24).
-30 31 lxxxii. lines 24-27.
+The changes made to the first draft of the executive and integrative summaries (ES and IS, respectively) have markedly improved the document.
+Much of the technical language in the first draft has been removed from the ES improving the readability for the general public.
+In addition, there is more integration and less summary of the IS in the ES, making the two sections more distinctive and with less redundancy.
+The limited number of references and references only to specific sections, figures or tables are also appropriate.

+The summary of major findings at the end of the ES, however, is too wordy and could be more concisely crafted.
+Key findings related to the determination of causality could be further condensed (less findings and shorter text for each finding; delete subpoints).

+There still remains some inconsistencies between the ES and IS in the justification of causal determinations that need to be reconciled (see below under the IS review).

+Figure ES-1.
+This mode of action figure could be improved by indicating what key events or outcomes (health effects) that are the result of short- or long-term exposure.
+This should be articulated in the text as well.

+lxxxii. lines 22-24.
+The statement, The key evidence for an independent effect of NO2 are the controlled human exposure findings for NO2-induced increases in airway responsiveness ..., appears to contradict the statement in the IS, NO2-related decreases in lung function are observed in epidemiologic but not in controlled human exposure studies (p.I-19, line 23-24).

+lxxxii. lines 24-27.
 These two sentences do not make good pathobiological sense and should be revised.
-32 NO2 reaction with antioxidants in lining fluid is thought to be a good thing (protection for the airway 33 epithelium), but depletion of antioxidants and generation of reactive oxygen/nitrogen species could be 34 detrimental (adverse effect) resulting in cell injury, airway dysfunction, and altered immunity.
-35 36 lxxxv. lines 22.
+NO2 reaction with antioxidants in lining fluid is thought to be a good thing (protection for the airway epithelium), but depletion of antioxidants and generation of reactive oxygen/nitrogen species could be detrimental (adverse effect) resulting in cell injury, airway dysfunction, and altered immunity.

+lxxxv. lines 22.
 Authors need to clarify what they mean by at low concentrations.
-37 38

-This draft CASAC Panel report is a work in progress, does not reflect consensus advice or recommendations, has not been reviewed or approved by the Chartered CASAC, and does not represent EPA policy.